j-stach/nixberry-pi5/README.md

+# Work in progress!
+Don't use me yet!
+### Notice: Given the uncertainty within the Nix community at the time of writing, work on this project has been postponed indefinitely.

 # nixberry
 Installation script for plug & play NixOS on the Raspberry Pi 5.

-# Work in progress!
-Don't use me yet!
-Tests needed:
-- [ ] ...

 ## Materials:
 - Raspberry Pi 5